Quantum Low-Density Parity-Check Codes: Introduction

-It is therefore natural to consider LDPC \emph{quantum} codes which are defined in the same way.
+It is therefore natural to consider \emph{quantum} LDPC codes which are defined in the same way.
 While LDPC codes have been subject of intense study in classical coding theory for the last decades, their quantum analogues have only recently become a focus of attention.
-Much of the interest in LPDC quantum codes was spurred by Gottesman's remarkable result in 2013 showing that LDPC quantum codes with a constant encoding rate can reduce the overhead of fault-tolerant quantum computation to be \emph{constant}~\cite{gottesman2014overhead}.
-This is in contrast with other quantum fault-tolerance schemes where, in order to perform a longer computation, it is necessary to suppress errors further, which requires larger codes and thus a growing number physical qubits~\cite{kitaev1997quantum,knill1998resilient,aharonov2008fault}.
+Much of the interest in LPDC quantum codes was spurred by Gottesman's remarkable result in 2013 showing that quantum LDPC codes with a constant encoding rate can reduce the overhead of fault-tolerant quantum computation to be \emph{constant}~\cite{gottesman2014overhead}.
+This is in contrast with other quantum fault tolerance schemes where, in order to perform a longer computation, it is necessary to suppress errors further, which requires larger codes and thus a growing number of physical qubits~\cite{kitaev1997quantum,knill1998resilient,aharonov2008fault}. {\change Moreover, one might hope that quantum LDPC codes can approach channel capacity similarly to (classical) LDPC codes.
+We will not touch upon the challenging field of quantum channel capacities here, see~\cite{wilde2013quantum,gyongyosi2018survey,delfosse2012upper} for references.}

-Classical coding theory is spoiled with constructions of LDPC codes with good properties and in fact taking random codes gives LDPC codes with constant encoding rate~$k/n$ and linear distance $d \propto n$ with high probability~\cite{gallager1962low,richardson2008modern}.
-In comparison, it is much harder to construct quantum LDPC codes and it is still an open problem whether LDPC quantum codes exist which rival the parameters of their classical counterparts~\cite{mackay2004sparse}.
+Classical coding theory is spoiled with constructions of LDPC codes with good properties.
+In fact, taking random codes gives LDPC codes with constant encoding rate~$k/n$ and linear distance $d \propto n$ with high probability~\cite{gallager1962low,richardson2008modern}.
+In comparison, it is much harder to construct quantum LDPC codes and it is still a major open problem whether quantum LDPC codes exist which rival the parameters of their classical counterparts~\cite{mackay2004sparse}. {\change For example, surface codes and color codes, which are LDPC and amongst the most studied quantum codes, only encode a low constant number of qubits and have $d\propto \sqrt{n}$ at best.
+There has been a lot of recent progress towards better LDPC codes and several families of quantum LDPC codes have been constructed that significantly outperform surface codes and color codes in terms of their asymptotic parameters.
+This is a strong indication for their potential, although they have not received the same amount of attention as the surface code as of now. }

-In this perspective we will survey the exciting and emerging field of LDPC quantum codes.
-First, we will introduce some background on stabilizer and CSS codes as well as their relation to homological algebra and geometry (\cref{sec:background}) for the convenience of the reader.
-Next will discuss families of codes derived from geometry (\cref{sec:geometric_constructions}) and various product constructions which are at the heart of recent breakthrough results in the theory of LDPC quantum codes.
-In the quantum error correction community the term `LDPC quantum code' is commonly used in a broader sense to refer to codes with a high encoding rate and which require some sort of non-locality.
-Hence, somewhat paradoxically, we will review quantum codes which are strictly speaking \emph{not} LDPC (\cref{sec:nonLDPC}), while omitting bona fide LDPC quantum codes, such as most 2D and 3D topological codes, which are already extensively covered elsewhere in the literature~\cite{lidar2013quantum,dennis2002topological,kubica2018abcs}.